ziglang/zig/README.md

 *Note: Stage 2 compiler is not complete.
 Beta users of Zig should use the Stage 1 compiler for now.*

-Dependencies are the same as Stage 1, except now you have a working zig compiler.
+Dependencies are the same as Stage 1, except now you can use stage 1 to compile Zig code.

 ```
 bin/zig build --build-file ../build.zig --prefix $(pwd)/stage2 install